Events

 Concurrent session 6

 At Novita, we’re proud of our Therapy Learning Program and we are always looking for opportunities to share and learn together for the benefit of our clients and the local community.
-In this spirit, we have decided to – for the first time – release a limited number of tickets for external attendees to purchase and attend our Evolve conference and SCERTS two-day training workshop.
+We have released a limited number of tickets for external attendees to purchase and attend our Evolve conference and Building the Capacity of All – two-day training workshop.

 Don’t miss out on this opportunity to learn from the best in the industry and connect with like-minded professionals.
 We look forward to seeing you there!